mdn/content/files/en-us/web/css/css_containment/index.md

 Containment enables the isolation of page subtrees from the rest of the DOM.
 The browser can then improve performance by optimizing the rendering of these independent parts.

-Container queries are similar to [media queries](/en-US/docs/Web/CSS/CSS_media_queries), but the queries are based on the parent and the container the parent defines, rather than the viewport.
-Container queries enable querying a parent's size, features, and feature values to conditionally apply CSS styles.
-When applying these conditional styles, you can use container query length units which specify lengths relative to the dimensions of the query container.
-Additional properties are defined to enable establishing an element as a query container and specify the name for the query's containment context.
+Container queries are similar to dimension [media queries](/en-US/docs/Web/CSS/CSS_media_queries), except that the queries are based on the dimensions of a specific container element defined as a _containment context_, rather than on the dimensions of the viewport.
+Container queries enable querying a container's size, properties, and property values to conditionally apply CSS styles.
+When applying these conditional styles, you can use container query length units, which specify lengths relative to the dimensions of the query container.
+Additional properties are defined to enable establishing a specific element as a query container and giving it a specific name.

 ## Reference